UntitledModGame/umg-mods/lootplot.s0.content/_planning/E25_SPRINT2.md

 - Rare/Epic items can now spawn in normal shop- BUT they are extremely rare.
 - Treasure-items now spawn in shop
 - Change reroll-slot to trigger on LEVEL-UP.

+- Make slot-spawner items rarer, and more expensive.

 - AGGREGATE display of points above each item: